Leroy F. Aarons: Prayers for Bobby

-Death
+Personal life and death

+In 1981, Aarons met Israeli computer consultant Joshua Boneh at a Jewish Community Center in Washington, D.C.
+He followed Boneh to Israel in 1982 where he covered the Lebanon War for Time.
+The two celebrated their 20th anniversary with a commitment ceremony at the same JCC where they met.
+They were together until Aarons' death in 2004.

 On November 28, 2004, Leroy Aarons died of cancer in Santa Rosa, California.
 He was 70 years old.

-At the time of his death, Aarons was working on another play, Night Nurse, about South Africa's Truth and Reconciliation Commission, for which he and his life partner of 24 years, Joshua Boneh, had spent a month in South Africa doing research.
+At the time of his death, Aarons was working on another play, Night Nurse, about South Africa's Truth and Reconciliation Commission, for which he and Boneh had spent a month in South Africa doing research.